ellmetha/django-machina/docs/contributing.rst

 .. warning::

-    Keep in mind that should propose new features on the `project's issue tracker <https://github.com/ellmetha/django-machina/issues>`_ before starting working on your ideas!
+    Keep in mind that you should propose new features on the `project's issue tracker <https://github.com/ellmetha/django-machina/issues>`_ before starting working on your ideas!
 Remember that the central aim of *django-machina* is to provide a solid core of a forum project - without much of extra functionality included!

 Development environment
 -----------------------